-In early 2019 the Marriott Bonvoy program was launched, following the merger between Marriott and Starwood.
+In 2019 the Marriott Bonvoy program was launched, following the merger between Marriott and Starwood.
 The Bonvoy program replaced the Marriott Rewards and Starwood Preferred Guest programs, to form a unified loyalty program for the world’s largest hotel group.

 One positive aspect of Starwood Preferred Guest that Marriott maintained is the Ambassador program, which is a top tier status that offers additional perks.
 However, qualifying for it is significantly more difficult than qualifying for other Marriott Bonvoy status, given that it’s the only status to have a minimum spending requirement.